Student-Athletes Right to Know Act Information

 What is UC Davis' policy concerning who is required to pay for any required athletically related insurance premiums for student-athletes who do not have such insurance?

-The short answer is ICA pays for athletically related insurance premiums for all student-athletes.
+ICA pays for athletically related insurance premiums for all student-athletes.
 At UC Davis, SHIP insurance is required of all students unless they provide proof of other coverage and waive out of SHIP.
 If student-athletes have other coverage, then our insurance provides secondary coverage.
-If student-athletes don't have other insurance coverage, then ICA insurance becomes the primary coverage for expenses related to athletically related injuries/illnesses; again, at no cost to the student-athlete.
+If student-athletes don't have other insurance coverage, ICA insurance becomes the primary coverage for expenses related to athletically related injuries/illnesses at no cost to the student-athlete.

 What is the duration of time UC Davis will continue to pay for athletically related medical expenses after a student-athlete's eligibility has expired?